I’m just not into selling myself. Particularly in this business.

 Investing in the point spread market requires consistent practices more aligned with a time in the office mentality.

-For pure investors, wagers need to be made as dictated by one of the six money management strategies available online.
+For pure investors, wagers need to be made as dictated by one of the five money management strategies available online.
 No tool in sports handicapping is more important to generating bottom line profits than the Account Manager found on this site.

 If you want to use the Qoxhi insights to make wagers along with all your best hunches and interest in primetime games and can afford it, I welcome you.